Story Behind ASAP Pathway

-The BIG POINT that I want to make by sharing this story is that the pediatric sleep doctor couldn’t think of A SINGLE NAME of a pediatrician that he thought I could refer patients to.
+The BIG POINT that I want to make by sharing this story is that the pediatric sleep doctor couldn’t think of A SINGLE NAME of a pediatrician to whom he thought I could refer patients.

-And there’s a BIG difference with children versus adults…
+And there’s a BIG difference between children and adults…

 Time is of the essence!